The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 - Solar charger

-What to do if you fall off a Jet Ski?
+What do you do if you fall off a Jet Ski?

-Else, this will test your upper body strength as well as your balancing skills.
+Otherwise, this will test your upper body strength and your balancing skills.
 Don’t be alarmed if the nose of the Jet Ski tilts upwards when you try to board it.
-It might wobble a lot depending on the size of the watercraft.
+It might wobble a lot, depending on the size of the watercraft.
 Use your knees to board the Jet Ski.

 Do’s and don’ts while driving a Jet Ski